-(2) Violators of this policy could lose their "iron rice bowl," as they were blocked from holding government jobs.
-This policy, which was made less restrictive in 2016, has resulted in an increase in sex-selective abortion and a massive gender imbalance, due in part to a cultural bias in favor of having sons.
+(2) This policy is called the "most radical experiment" in a book by Mei Fong, who claimed it was created by rocket scientists.
+Violators of their policy could lose their "iron rice bowl," as they were blocked from holding government jobs.
+This policy, which was made less restrictive in 2016, has resulted in an increase in sex-selective abortion and a large gender imbalance, due in part to a cultural bias in favor of having sons.
 For the point, name this policy meant to control the population of China.